FAForever/wiki-pages/Development/Mapping/GPG-Map-Editor.md

 Go to the Props layer in the Layer window.
 Next, click on the Props tab in the Resource Browser window.
 Select the Evergreen tileset in the Tileset dropdown and the trees category from the Category dropdown.
 Go ahead and drag one of the pictures onto your map.
 You should see appear, along with a blue circle.
 It looks like this:

 ![tutorial-16.jpg](/images/gpgmapeditor/tutorial-16.jpg)
 The pink sections allow you to manipulate the prop.
-Clicking on the **E** and dragging up and down will allow you to change the prop’s elevation.
+Clicking on the <kbd>E</kbd> and dragging up and down will allow you to change the prop’s elevation.
 Clicking on the arrow allows you to rotate the prop.
-The **S** is used for resizing other items, but is unused for props.
+The <kbd>S</kbd> is used for resizing other items, but is unused for props.
 You can move the prop by clicking on it and dragging.
-Alternatively, holding **R** on the keyboard will allow you to rotate the prop without clicking; holding **M** on the keyboard will allow you to move the prop without clicking.
+Alternatively, holding <kbd>R</kbd> on the keyboard will allow you to rotate the prop without clicking; holding <kbd>M</kbd> on the keyboard will allow you to move the prop without clicking.

 If we had to place each tree individually, we’d be stuck for days at this stage.
 Fortunately there is a way to place more than one at a time.
 Pick some trees you like and drag them into the Active props for automatic placement section of the Prop Edit window.
 You should see something like this: